-All child protection referrals should be made to the Multi-Agency Safeguarding Hub (MASH) by completing a MAC (Multi Agency Contact) form and submitting it to the Integrated Front Door (previously known as MASH) at triagehub@warwickshire.gov.uk.
+All child protection referrals should be made to the Children and Families Front Door by completing a MAC (Multi Agency Contact) form and submitting it to the Front Door at triagehub@warwickshire.gov.uk

 The form can also be completed online.

-All urgent child protection referrals, i.e. where there is an immediate concern about a child's safety should be made in the first instance by telephoning the Integrated Front Door on 01926 414144.
+All urgent child protection referrals, i.e. where there is an immediate concern about a child's safety should be made in the first instance by telephoning the Front Door on 01926 414144.
 This should be followed by submission of a MAC as above.

 NB If a child is already the subject of an open case to Children's Social Care, the DSL will have the name and contact details of the allocated social worker.
-Further child protection concerns about any child in those circumstances must be referred directly to the allocated social worker, not to the MASH.
-Again, where there is a concern about a child, the DSL should contact the social worker by telephone in the first instance.
-Any difficulties in contacting the social worker must be escalated to their line manager, not to the MASH.
+Further child protection concerns about any child in those circumstances must be referred directly to the allocated social worker, not to the Front Door again.
+The DSL should contact the social worker by telephone in the first instance.
+Any difficulties in contacting the social worker must be escalated to their line manager, not to the Front Door